skip to content

 Detailed information on funders and funding schemes, including internal funding, can be found on the Arts, Humanities and Social Sciences research page.
 The School’s Research Facilitators can advise on suitable funding schemes for your specific research projects and give feedback on draft applications.

-The Faculty runs an annual internal selection for Leverhulme Early Career Fellowships and British Academy Postdoctoral Fellowships.
+The Faculty runs an annual internal selection for Leverhulme Early Career Fellowships.
 Please visit the links for detailed information.

 The University runs an internal selection for the ESRC New Investigator grant multiple times per year (March, June and October).
 Only applicants whose proposals have been approved and selected through the internal selection process will be allowed to proceed with submission of their applications to the ESRC.
 Information on how to apply will be circulated via email ahead of each deadline.